 As common as instances of gun violence in the United States is media coverage of these horrific acts.
 These stories shape our perception of victims, perpetrators, the causes and the solutions, driving assumptions that can limit access to wellbeing.
 What new solutions could we unlock by fundamentally shifting the way we talk about violence and other pressing issues of our time?

-Join leaders who are advancing new narratives about violence for a conversation on how the stories we tell can lead to accountability, healing and prevention.
-People with lived expertise will lead a discussion with experts in public safety reporting about shifting power from media and institutions to survivors and impacted communities.
-We’ll reframe how people understand violence, shift the focus to root causes and explore the potential for healing to meet people’s drive for wellbeing.
+Watch the replay of our webinar “Reframing Gun Violence: Wellbeing & Narrative Shift” to hear from leaders who are advancing new narratives about violence for a conversation on how the stories we tell can lead to accountability, healing and prevention.
+During the conversation our speakers shared about their experiences with public safety reporting and called for shifting the power from media and institutions to survivors and impacted communities.

 Maxayn Gooden is the founder and director of Jahworld_18 and womenofvalor74.
 Maxayn is also the Community Engagement Manager for the Philadelphia Center for Gun Violence Reporting where she started as a Credible Messenger and produced a documentary called Lasting Impact.
 She is also the Executive Assistant for the Philadelphia’s Office of Violence Prevention.

 Maxayn’s journey began in November 2017, when her 18 year old son Jahsun Patton was innocently shot to death while visiting a family member in Harrisburg.
 Since then Maxayn has dedicated her life to heal and help communities from generational trauma and losing a loved to gun violence.
 Maxayn was featured on a Netflix Documentary called Worn Stories, which shared the story of her son, and has spoken at many schools and other places including the state capitol regarding gun violence and the effects it has on communities and families.
 Maxayn is currently working on a book called Different People, Different Stories, Same Grief that is set to be released November of 2023.